 The AKC breed standard allows for male Labs to be 22 to 25 inches tall at the withers, and 65 to 80 pounds.
 Females can be 21 to 24 inches tall, and 55 to 70 pounds.
 That’s a pretty wide range between a small girl and big boy.
 In fact an 80-pound male is just over 45% bigger than a 55-pound female!

 And of course, these parameters only apply to show dogs.
 Even greater variation occurs healthily and naturally in the pet population.
-So if you want a naturally small Labrador, how can you go about finding one?
+So if you want a naturally micro Labrador, how can you go about finding one?

 Predicting Labrador Size